the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

 This block defines the core component of an Actions workflow.
 Workflows are made of `jobs`.
 Every job also needs a specific host machine on which to run, the `runs-on:` field is how we specify it.
 The template workflow is running the `build` job in the latest version of Ubuntu, a Linux-based operating system.

 ```
-Jobs:
+jobs:
+  build:
   runs-on: ubuntu-latest
 ```

 We can also separate the `build` and `test` functions of our workflow into more than one job that will run when our workflow is triggered.
-Jobs may consist of `steps`.
+Jobs are made of `steps`.
 These allow you define what to run in each job.
 There are three ways to define steps.

 - With `uses`
 - With `run`